A. Development History

 Google Earth in your computer).
 This means that even if your data do not

-have coordinates, if you know the address or street location, AIMS will
+have coordinates, if you know the address or street location,

 plot the collision diagram at the right location for your.